Shark finning: National

 As a result, in January 2011, President Barack Obama signed the Shark Conservation Act into law to close the loopholes.
 Specifically, the new law prohibits any boat to carry shark fins without the corresponding number and weight of carcasses, and all sharks must be brought to port with their fins attached.
 This Act has created a new market for shark products.
 Because fisherman are carrying the full shark bodies to land by boat, they need to find something to do with the leftovers.
 So now they are not only selling shark fins, they sell the shark meat and shark oil.
 When this is sold, it creates a new demand.
 Now fisherman have another motivator to fish & hunt for sharks.
-According to Fisheries and Aquaculture Technical Paper titled "State of the Global Market for Shark Products, "...a combination of demand growth and anti finning regulations intended to encourage the full utilization of carcasses has seen the market for shark meat expand considerably."
+According to a Fisheries and Aquaculture Technical Paper titled "State of the Global Market for Shark Products, "...a combination of demand growth and anti finning regulations intended to encourage the full utilization of carcasses has seen the market for shark meat expand considerably."

 Additional legislation has been proposed to ban the sale of shark fins in the United States as well.
 Current national bans prohibit shark finning in US waters but do not ban the sale or purchase of shark fins that were harvested elsewhere.
 To combat this, the "Shark Fin Sales Elimination Act" was introduced in Congress.
 The bill was included in the National Defense Authorization Act which was signed into law in December 2022, and fully banned the shark fin trade in the United States.